microsoft/diskspd-for-linux/CONTRIBUTING.md

   started at the same offset
 - Progress indicator (-P)
 - More -Z options; e.g. for using a file as a source for the I/O buffers

+## Azure specific features

+These features will be added specifically for benchmarking Azure Linux systems, but may be useful in other contexts too.

+- print out which io scheduler is in use in the kernel
+- print out whether fua caching is in use (available through sysfs)
+    - print other relevant host caching settings